threadi/external-files-in-media-library/readme.txt

 * Fixed hook documentations

 = 2.1.0 =
-* Added possibility to add YouTube-videos as external files
+* Added possibility to add YouTube- and Vimeo-videos as external files
+* Updated dependencies
 * Fixed potential error with import of YouTube videos
 * Fixed output of hint it file is not available